webpack/webpack.js.org/content/configuration/output.md

 filename: "[chunkhash].bundle.js"
 ```

-Make sure the read the [Caching guide](/guides/caching) for details.
+Make sure to read the [Caching guide](/guides/caching) for details.
 There are more steps involved than just setting this option.

-The default value is `"[name].js"`.

-Note this option is called filename but you are still allowed to something like `"js/[name]/bundle.js"` to create a folder structure.
+Note this option is called filename but you are still allowed to use something like `"js/[name]/bundle.js"` to create a folder structure.

 Note this options does not affect output files for on-demand-loaded chunks.
 For these files the [`output.chunkFilename`](#output-chunkfilename) option is used.
 It also doesn't affect files created by loaders.
 For these files see loader options.